angelstam/SQAT-LAB3/README.md

 SQAT-LAB3
 =========

-HiT - Software Quality Assurance and Testing - Lab 3: Commission
+##HiT - Software Quality Assurance and Testing - Lab 3: Commission
+This project was created as a laboration exercise in the course *Software Quality Assurance and Testing* at *Harbin Institute of Technology* during March and April in 2014 by Johan Angelstam and Fredrik Rosenqvist.

-This is an application created using AngularJS with a MySQL backend.
+This is an application created using AngularJS with a PHP-MySQL backend.

 ##JSON REST API